 The Political Environment of Germany

 Germany is a Federal democracy, with an independent judiciary, strong political parties, and powerful regional and local governments.
-Chancellor is the head of the government and is elected by an absolute majority in the Federal Assembly for a four-year term.
-The Chancellor holds the executive power, which includes implementing the law and managing the day to day business of the country.
+The Chancellor is the head of the government and is elected by an absolute majority in the Federal Assembly for a four-year term.
+The Chancellor holds executive power, which includes implementing the law and managing the day-to-day business of the country.
 The eighth and current chancellor of Germany is Angela Merkel, who was elected in 2005 and re-elected in 2009, 2013 and 2017.
-In addition, the president of Germany is the head of the state and the role of the German president is almost representative and ceremonial.
-The President is elected for a five-year term by the Federal Convention.furthermore, the legislative power is bicameral in Germany.
+The president of Germany is the head of the state and the role of the German president is mostly representative and ceremonial.
+The President is elected for a five-year term by the Federal Convention.
+The legislative power is bicameral in Germany.
 The parliament consists of two chambers: the Bundestag (the lower house), currently 709 seats, whose members are elected by universal suffrage combining proportional and direct representation, for a four-year term.
-However, the courts of Germany are independent of the government and the lawmakers.
+The courts of Germany are independent of the government and lawmakers.
 Senior judges are appointed by the Bundestag for a fixed term.